The Two Tabernacles (Moses and David’s exist at same time)

 Amos 9:11: referring to restoring David’s tent as in the days of old.
 This is end times prophesy.
 Something special about David’s tent.
 God doesn’t speak of restoring Moses’ tent.

 -This is cited in Acts15:16-18 by James. (context: meeting where apostles and elders meet to discuss whether gentiles should be circumcised.
-This citation by James settles the argument that they don’t need to be).
+This citation by James settles the argument that they don’t need to be.
+Because David’s tent was set up for all to see the ark and minister to it: gentile or not.

 So David’s tent was a temporary look forward to Jesus’s work: the order of Melchizedek, where one will be a priest/king and anyone, gentiles included, may come before God (the ark).
 Of course, once the temple goes up, it’s back to Mosaic rules.